 2. Quincy Museum

-Among the magnificent properties in Quincy’s Historic East End District is the handsome Richardsonian Romanesque Newcomb-Stillwell Mansion.
+Among the magnificent properties in Quincy’s Historic East End District is the handsome Richardsonian Romanesque Newcomb-Stillwell Mansion, which in my opinion is a great place to learn about local history.

-Built in 1890-91 for Richard F. Newcomb, founder of the Quincy Paper Company, this property has a facade composed of rough-hewn Berea sandstone blocks and is heavily ornamented with carvings from the ground level to the chimney tops.
+Built in 1890-91 for Richard F. Newcomb, founder of the Quincy Paper Company, the Quincy Museum has a facade composed of rough-hewn Berea sandstone blocks and is heavily ornamented with carvings from the ground level to the chimney tops.

 Unusually for the time, the house used steam heat, and in the basement were the furnace, hot water heater, wine cellar, laundry and even a bowling alley.